-Greenstone soapstone masonry heaters are the only American made masonry heaters, featuring soapstone from the United States.
-Our American soapstone is quarried in Schyler, Virginia and is a time test source of some of the world’s best heat retaining material.
+Greenstone Soapstone Masonry Heaters use a labyrinth of core heat exchange chambers to capture the energy of an efficient, clean-burning fire in its stone mass, and radiate that heat evenly over many hours, resulting in the world’s most comfortable homes.
+These radiant fireplaces are the only American made soapstone heaters, featuring soapstone from Schyler, Virginia, a time test source of some of the world’s best heat retaining material.
 All of our models can be skinned in a wide range of fieldstone, flagstone and brick veneers, allowing you a one of a kind heater design.

 – 6,750 to 10,000+ LBS.
 5 to 8 courses